aditink/algebraic_simplification_cesar/README.md

 ## Calling Rust from Python
 Before you begin, ensure you have the following installed:
-- Python
+- Python 3.7 and up (CPython, PyPy, and GraalPy)
-- Rust and Cargo (Rust's package manager)
+- Rust 1.63 and up
-- Maturin (for building and publishing Rust crates as Python packages)
+- Cargo (Rust's package manager)

 ### Step 1: Setting Up Environment